 Board Posting: Board Member, Financial Expertise

-The Statewide Network for New Jersey’s Afterschool Communities (NJSACC) had its beginnings 40 years ago as a grassroots coalition made up of stakeholders such as education, government, industry, not for profit, for profit, health and human services, to improve the quality of the growing field of out-of-school time (including afterschool, before school, summer, entrepreneurship and other programming).
+New Jersey’s Afterschool and Out-of-School Time Professional Network (NJSACC) had its beginnings 40 years ago as a grassroots coalition made up of stakeholders such as education, government, industry, not for profit, for profit, health and human services, to improve the quality of the growing field of out-of-school time (including afterschool, before school, summer, entrepreneurship and other programming).
 In 1993, NJSACC became incorporated as a 501(c)(3) not for profit organization.
 NJSACC is a founding member of the National AfterSchool Association (NAA) and currently serves as the state affiliate of NAA.
 In 2007, NJSACC was selected to join the National Network of Statewide Afterschool Networks funded by the Charles Stewart Mott Foundation.

 Statewide Afterschool Networks bring together a group of stakeholders and partners to work collaboratively toward a common vision–in this case, around policies and the allocation of resources to support out-of-school time programs.
 These partners come together and form a network in the belief that they can make a greater difference working together than they can as individuals.

 NJSACC is dedicated to ensuring that it recruits the board members it needs to ensure maximum impact and is the premier source of quality technical assistance, professional development and quality coaching to support school-age out-of-school time and childcare professionals in the state of New Jersey.
 The NJSACC Board of Directors comprises multi-sector leaders who are dedicated to the organization’s vision and goals:

 - All children will have access to affordable, high quality out-of-school time programs that promote their intellectual, social, emotional and physical development.

 - All communities will have safe, enriching and supportive environments for children in out-of-school time programs.

 - Improve the quality of out-of-school time programs; and